royerlab/inTRACKtive/README.md

 ### i) Convert the cell tracking data into our zarr format

-In order to view your own cell tracking data in `inTRACKtive`, you need to convert your data into our zarr format.
-Make sure your cell tracking data is saved as `tracks.csv` and has the following format:
+In order to view your own cell tracking data with `inTRACKtive`, you need to convert your data into our zarr format.
+Make sure your cell tracking data is saved as `tracks.csv` and has the following format (which is the standard [Ultrack](https://github.com/royerlab/ultrack) format)

 ```
 |   track_id |   t |   z |   y |   x |   parent_track_id |